 By doing a detailed analysis of historical maps, Francesco Pierazzi Architects demonstrated the original form of this semi-detached Victorian house as it stood before 1948.
 From here, they developed a design for an extension that did not require full planning consent.
 Photo: Gianluca Maver

-You will be restricted in terms of ridge height (4m) and the amount of garden amenity you can cover (no more than 50%) if you want to qualify for PD.
-Proximity to plot boundaries also has an impact, while the materials must match the existing house as far as practicable.
+You will be restricted in terms of ridge height (4m) and the amount of garden amenity you can cover (no more than 50%) if you want to qualify for permitted development (PD).
+Proximity to plot boundaries also has an impact, while the cladding materials must match the existing house as far as practicable.

-For those of you after an interior refresh, reconfiguring rooms is a quick and easy way to update a space, and you won’t need permission for internal changes such as moving walls, adjusting floor heights, rejigging a kitchen or creating a new bathroom.
+For those of you after an interior refresh, reconfiguring rooms is a quick and easy way to update a space, and you won’t need permission for internal changes such as moving walls, adjusting floor heights, undertaking a kitchen renovation or creating a new bathroom.

 This only applies to a completed and occupied house, however; not to a new build or conversion under construction, where the approved plans must be followed.
 Bear in mind that you may need listed building consent if your home carries this status.